On the Signature of a Path in an Operator Algebra: Group of signatures

-where the sums above are taken over $s$ in ${\rm Sh}(\|\tau\|,\|\tau^{\prime}\|)$. \end{proof} \begin{remark} The global faces-contraction map $\sharp$ yields a morphism of operads.
+\begin{Remark} The global face-contraction map $\sharp$ yields a morphism of operads.
 In the same way as formula \eqref{eq:operatorL} introduces an operadic composition on $\mathcal{F}\mathcal{S}$.
-It is also possible to define an operadic composition, that we denote by the symbol $\tilde{L}$, on the collection $\mathcal{F}\mathcal{C}$ of faces-contractions operators,
+It is also possible to define an operadic composition, that we denote by the symbol $\tilde{L}$, on the collection $\mathcal{F}\mathcal{C}$ of face-contractions operators,

 induced by the canonical operadic structure on $\mathrm{End}_{\mathcal{A}}$, that is